epheo/blog/articles/openshift-workstation/index.rst

 .. note::

-   You can also use the OpenShift web UI installer available in Red Hat Hybrid Cloud Console.
+   You can use the OpenShift web UI installer in Red Hat Hybrid Cloud Console.
-   This will guide you through the install with the Assisted Installer service:
+   This guides you through installation with the Assisted Installer service:

    https://console.redhat.com/openshift/assisted-installer/clusters

-   This also provides you with an automated way to install multiple Operator from Day0.
+   This also provides an automated way to install multiple Operators from Day 0.

-   The relevant Operators for this use case are:
+   Relevant Operators for this setup:
     - Logical Volume Manager Storage
     - NMState
     - Node Feature Discovery